Do Polycystic Ovaries Equal PCOS?

 - These empty, mature follicles leave a ball and look like a “string of pearls’ on the ultrsound

-- Polycystic ovaries are normal and do not mean you have PCOS.
+- PCO are normal and do not mean you have PCOS.

 - PCOS is only diagnosed when you have polycystic ovaries as well as either irregular periods and / or high levels of male hormones.